This is the month to meet your neighbors – a few billion of them at least!

 2. When to look

 Begin looking early on a moonless, August evening and ideally, when the skies are crystal clear – frequently this comes right after a cold front passes.
 Although the Milky Way can be seen many months of the year, one of the best times to see it is in August, about two hours after sunset.
-In 2012 your best views during that time period (two hours after sunset) will come between August 1st and 12th and again after August 26th - on other dates the Moon is more likely to interfere.
+In 2013 your best views during that time period (two hours after sunset) will come between August 1st and 12th and again after August 26th - on other dates in August the Moon is more likely to interfere.
 Of course, when the Moon is young and waxing you can always wait for it to set – and when it is old and waning you need to make sure it hasn’t risen yet.
 For a Moon calendar for any month go here.
 If you miss it in the first two weeks of August, try again the first two weeks of September - this guide will still be useful, though everything will have moved higher and to the west a bit.